The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Dog wipes vs baby wipes: Why you shouldn’t use baby wipes on dogs

-While both baby wipes and dog wipes serve a similar purpose, there are differences between them that are important.
+While both baby wipes and dog wipes serve a similar purpose, there are differences between them that are important to understand.

 Dog wipes maintain proper dog pH levels

 Probably the most likely problem that can occur from repeatedly using baby wipes on dogs is disrupting the natural pH level of the dog’s skin.